Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Introduction

 The main goal of this paper is to investigate the observational properties of radio halos, where the new observations reveal additional extents of their diffuse emission.
-Using high quality observations, we analyzed radial profiles of the following five clusters: PLCK\,G287.0+32.9, Abell 2744, the Bullet Cluster, MACS\,J0717+3745, and Abell 2142.
-These targets were selected due to their high mass and availability of deep multifrequency radio observations.
-We note that all reported mega-halos are detected in the redshift range of $z\sim0.17-0.28$ and mass $M_{500} \sim 6-11\times 10^{14}M_{\odot}$.
-Therefore, PLCK\,G287+32.9, Abell 2744, the Bullet Cluster, MACS\,J0717+3745, and Abell 2142 are ideal clusters to host mega-halos as supported by their location in the $M-z$ distribution (see Figure\,\ref{M_z_plot}).
+Using high-quality observations, we analyzed radial profiles of the following five clusters: PLCK\,G287.0+32.9, Abell 2744, the Bullet Cluster, MACS\,J0717+3745, and Abell 2142.
+These targets were selected due to their high mass and availability of deep, multifrequency radio observations.
+We note that to date mega-halos are detected in the redshift range of $z\sim0.17-0.28$ and mass $M_{500} \sim 6-11\times 10^{14}M_{\odot}$.
+Their surface brightness is assumed to scale with $\propto M_{500}^\beta (1+z)^{-4}$.
+In Figure\,\ref{M_z_plot}, we show the three possibilities for $\beta$.
+PLCK\,G287+32.9, Abell 2744, the Bullet Cluster, MACS\,J0717+3745, and Abell 2142 are ideal clusters to host mega-halos as supported by their location in the $M-z$ distribution.
 We investigate whether or not these halos with large extents exhibit characteristics typical of classical halos.